 So, what’s the takeaway?
 If a man is not getting enough erections, this may indicate some medical issues like nerve malfunctioning, arterial disease, diabetes, hypertension, and other health-related issues.
 Some experts also suggest that low testosterone could also be the culprit behind a man not being able to pop an erection at night, in the morning, or throughout the day.

 But, just this alone can onset other potential problems unrelated to not having regular erections, erectile dysfunction, or lack of sex.

-A man should ejaculate at least 21 times a month to prevent prostate cancer and other serious issues.
-Although you can achieve this through masturbation, sex is just better.
+A man should also ejaculate at least 21 times a month to prevent prostate cancer and other serious issues.
+Although you can achieve this through "healthy" masturbation, sex is just MUCH better.
 Now it sucks because we mentioned earlier that the average adult has sex about once a week.
 I bet you’re probably wondering how to increase this number or what happens if you’re not getting enough.
 But, don’t stress out!

 Not Having Sex Might Lead To More Stress